Articles of Association

-Full members are federations or national associations representing the BA-community in all its forms, including a.o. business angel networks, located in the European Union that represent, are a recognised voice for and promote the country’s angel market.
+Full members are federations or national associations representing the BA-community in all its forms, including among others business angel networks, located in the European Union that represent, are a recognised voice for and promote the country's angel market.
 They do not engage in match-making activities.
-A full definition of organisations that qualify as full members is available on the BAE website.

 Membership applications will be submitted to an admission committee, composed of members of the Board, who will issue an opinion on the validity of the membership.

 4.2 Affiliate members